 3.1.2.5 Implementation of Parish Organization.
-Upon notification of approval of recognition of a parish, a special organizational meeting of the congregation shall be called for purposes of approving the organizational documentation, including the proposed articles of incorporation signed by not fewer than six (6) incorporators, the proposed bylaws, and the proposed application for tax-exempt status, and shall designate those persons authorized to sign the organizational documentation.
-Those persons authorized to sign shall file the documents with the appropriate governmental authorities.
+Upon notification of approval of recognition of a parish, a special organizational meeting of the congregation shall be called for purposes of approving the organizational documentation, including the proposed articles of incorporation signed by not fewer than six (6) incorporators, the proposed bylaws, and the proposed application for tax-exempt status, and shall designate those persons authorized to sign the organizational documents with the appropriate governmental authorities.
 The organizational meeting shall be called and conducted in accordance with these Canons.